OxyTurbine development department

 Standard Aeration Efficiency (SAE, kgO2 kW-1 h-1).

 • The α factor accounts for contaminants in the wastewater, and soaps, detergents have the most impact on the α factor.
-The α factor is the most uncertain of the various oxygen transfer parameters and is the most difficult to know accurately.
+The α factor is the most uncertain of the various oxygen transfer limits and is the most difficult to know accurately.

 • It can be specified for a specific water depth or on a per depth basis.